thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

     }
 ```

-but you can many different features on top of it.
+but you can add many different features on top of it.

-Let's highlight a few enhancements of the Dialect system:
+Let's highlight a few enhancements of the new Dialect system:
-- Now there are not only processors but pre-processors and post-processors, so the template content can be modified before and after being processed.
-We could, for example, use a pre-processor to serve cached content or a post-processor to minimize the output.
+- There are not only processors but pre-processors and post-processors, so the template content can be modified before and after being processed.
+We could, for example, use a pre-processor to serve cached content or a post-processor to minimize and compress the output.
 - The dialect precedence is a new concept which allows the sorting of processors accross dialects.
 Processor precedences are now considered relative to dialect precedence, so every processor in a specific dialect can be configured to be executed before any processors from a different dialect just by setting the correct values for this dialect precedence.
 - Expression object dialects provide new expression objects or expression utility objects that can be used in expressions anywhere in templates, such as the #strings, #numbers, #dates, etc. provided by the Standard Dialect.